walisc/WPooW/docs/GettingStarted.md

 ---

 As previously mentioned this project is not a WordPress plugin, but rather a library.
-To use it you need to either clone it or download it from github (https://github.com/walisc/wpAPI)
+To use it you need to either clone or download it from github (https://github.com/walisc/wpAPI)

 Once downloaded place the wpAPI folder anywhere in your theme or plugin you are working on.